samisalreadytaken/vs_library/Documentation.md

 After acquiring the file, place it in your vscripts directory: `/csgo/scripts/vscripts/`

 **Method 2.**
 On Windows 10 17063 or later, run the [`install_vs_library.bat`](https://raw.githubusercontent.com/samisalreadytaken/vs_library/master/install_vs_library.bat) file to automatically download the library into your game files.
-It can also be used update the library.
+It can also be used to update the library.

 **Method 3.**
 In bash, after changing the directory below to your Steam game library directory, use the following commands to install the library into your game files.